oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

   1. Install a helm repo that contains the chart for the metrics server

-  - `helm repo add bitnami https://charts.bitnami.com/bitnami`
+  - `helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/`

   2. Update the repo